chung-sun/eye-exercise/README.md

 </p>
 <br>
 <h2>
-  Description: This project will track your mouse mevements.
+  Description: This project will track your mouse movements.
 As you move your mouse, the positions of the eyes will move.

 </h2>

 <h2>
-  How to run: To run this project, you can either clone it or doanload the zip file to you local directory.
+  How to run: To run this project, you can either clone it or download the zip file to you local directory.
   Cloning;
   <ol>
     <li>On GitHub.com, navigate to the main page of the repository.</li>